hilton/hilton.github.com/blog/_posts/2023-09-19-product-documents.md

 ## The PRD mistake

 Software product management generally deals with _making choices_, not _defining requirements_.
-Each industry and product category has genuine requirements, often legal requirements, that you recognise because they apply equally to your competitors.
+Each industry and product category does have genuine requirements, though, often legal requirements.
+You can recognise genuine requirements because they apply equally to your competitors.
 Instead of calling it a _PRD_, at least pick a more honest name, like **product choice rationalisation**.

 Meanwhile, I also don’t like the term _PRD_ because I don’t like [lazy abbreviations](abbreviation).